El camino de los espantos

-El camino de los espantos ("The Specters' Road") is a 1967 Mexican horror comedy film.
-It is directed by Gilberto Martínez Solares and is the last installment of the Viruta y Capulina film franchise.
-It stars Marco Antonio Campos and Gaspar Henaine, Elsa Cárdenas, and Salomé.
+El camino de los espantos ("The Specters' Road") is a 1967 Mexican horror comedy film produced by Mario A. Zacarías, written by Roberto Gómez Bolaños, directed by Gilberto Martínez Solares and starring Viruta and Capulina, Elsa Cárdenas and Salomé.
+This is the last installment of the Viruta and Capulina film franchise.

 Plot

 On a stormy night, a group of diverse travelers is taken on the haunted path across the Sierra Negra.